-- BE IT ENACTED by the General Assembly of New Zealand in Parliament assembled, and by the authority of the same, as follows:- - 1.
-This Act may be cited as the Prevention of short Title.
+- An Act to prevent Profiteering by prohibiting the Title.
+Making of Unreasonable Increases in the Prices charged for Goods and Services. - 5 BE IT ENACTED by the General Assembly of New Zealand in Parliament assembled, and by the authority of the same, as follows:- - 1.
+This Act may be cited as the Prevention of Short Title.
 Profiteering Act, 1936. - 2.
-In this Act, unless the context otherwise requires,- Interpretation.
-"Minister" means the Minister of Industries and Commerce:
+In this Act, unless the context otherwise requires, Interpretation.
+10 "Minister" means the Minister of Industries and Commerce:

-No. 35-1.
+No. 35-2.